 For each individual programme of study and qualification, specific statements about the intended learning outcomes are drawn up and approved by the programme team.
 These include separate statements of outcomes for any intermediate or exit qualifications associated with the programme of study.
 The FHEQ notes that:

-At level 4 (Level 1 QUB) students demonstrate: Knowledge of underlying concepts and principles An ability to evaluate and interpret these concepts and principles An ability to present, evaluate and interpret quantitative and qualitative data An ability to develop lines of argument and make sound judgements At level 5 (Level 2 QUB) students demonstrate: Knowledge and critical understanding of the key concepts and principles in their area An ability to apply concepts and principles outside the context in which they were studied Knowledge of the main methods of enquiry in their area An ability to evaluate critically the appropriateness of different approaches to solving problems An understanding of the limits of their knowledge At level 6 (Level 3 QUB) students demonstrate A systematic understanding of the key aspects in their subject Coherent and detailed knowledge, at least some of which is at the forefront of subject knowledge An ability to use accurately established techniques of analysis and enquiry A conceptual understanding that enables a student to: devise and sustain arguments and solve problems some of which are at the forefront of a subject, and describe and comment on aspects of current research or advanced scholarship within a subject An appreciation of the uncertainty, ambiguity and limits of knowledge

-An ability to manage their own learning, and to make use of scholarly reviews and primary sources such as refereed research articles and original material At level 7 (Level 4 QUB / Masters QUB) a systematic understanding of knowledge, and a critical awareness of current problems and/or new insights, much of which is at, or informed by, the forefront of their academic discipline, field of study or area of professional practice a comprehensive understanding of techniques applicable a comprehensive understanding of techniques applicable to their own research or advanced scholarship originality in the application of knowledge, together with a practical understanding of how established techniques of research and enquiry are used to create and interpret knowledge in the discipline conceptual understanding that enables the student: - to evaluate critically current research and advanced scholarship in the discipline - to evaluate methodologies and develop critiques of them and, where appropriate, to propose new hypotheses.
-At level 8 (Doctoral study QUB) the creation and interpretation of new knowledge, through original research or other advanced scholarship, of a quality to satisfy peer review, extend the forefront of the discipline, and merit publication a systematic acquisition and understanding of a substantial body of knowledge which is at the forefront of an academic discipline or area of professional practice the general ability to conceptualise, design and implement a project for the generation of new knowledge, applications or understanding at the forefront of the discipline, and to adjust the project design in the light of unforeseen problems a detailed understanding of applicable techniques for research and advanced academic enquiry
+At level 4 (Level 1 QUB) students demonstrate: Knowledge of underlying concepts and principles An ability to evaluate and interpret these concepts and principles An ability to present, evaluate and interpret quantitative and qualitative data An ability to develop lines of argument and make sound judgements At level 5 (Level 2 QUB) students demonstrate: Knowledge and critical understanding of the well-established principles of their area of study, and the way in which those principles have developed.
+An ability to apply concepts and principles outside the context in which they were studied.
+Knowledge of the main methods of enquiry in the subject(s) relevant to the named award.
+An ability to evaluate critically the appropriateness of different approaches to solving problems.
+An understanding of the limits of their knowledge, and how this influences analyses and interpretations based on that knowledge.
+At level 6 (Level 3 QUB) students demonstrate A systematic understanding of the key aspects in their subject Coherent and detailed knowledge, at least some of which is at the forefront of subject knowledge An ability to use accurately established techniques of analysis and enquiry A conceptual understanding that enables a student to devise and sustain arguments and solve problems using techniques, some of which are at the forefront of a discipline, and describe and comment on aspects of current research or advanced scholarship within a subject An appreciation of the uncertainty, ambiguity and limits of knowledge.
+An ability to manage their own learning and to make use of scholarly reviews and primary sources such as refereed research articles and original material At level 7 (Level 4 QUB / Masters QUB) students demonstrate A systematic understanding of knowledge and a critical awareness of current problems and/or new insights, much of which is at, or informed by, the forefront of their academic discipline, field of study or area of professional practice A comprehensive understanding of techniques applicable to their own research or advanced scholarship Originality in the application of knowledge, together with a practical understanding of how established techniques of Practical understanding of now established techniques of research and enquiry are used to create and interpret knowledge in the discipline Conceptual understanding that enables the student to evaluate critically current research and advanced scholarship in the discipline; to evaluate methodologies and develop critiques of them and, where appropriate, to propose new hypotheses.
+The creation and interpretation of new knowledge, through original research or other advanced scholarship, of a quality to satisfy peer review, extend the forefront of the discipline, and merit publication.
+At level 8 (Doctoral study QUB) students demonstrate A systematic acquisition and understanding of a substantial body of knowledge which is at the forefront of an academic discipline or area of professional practice The general ability to conceptualise, design and implement a project for the generation of new knowledge, applications or understanding at the forefront of the discipline and to adjust the project design in the light of unforeseen problems • A detailed understanding of applicable techniques for research and advanced academic enquiry